-When babies are born, their wants and needs are very simple and in fact they are often identical.
-All babies want and need is food, sleep, cleaning, affection, and safety.
+When babies are born, their wants and needs are very simple, and in fact, they are often identical.
+All babies need is food, sleep, cleaning, affection, and safety.

-As they grow older, however, a divide begins to take place between the wants and the needs.
-A young toddler may want to eat sweets and ice-creams all day long, but in fact they need healthy nutrition.
+However, as they grow older, a divide begins between their wants and needs.
+A young toddler may want to eat sweets and ice-creams all day but need healthy nutrition.

 They need someone older and wiser to guide them and provide the appropriate nutrition.
-This applies across the board with all other areas.
-That is why it is dangerous to allow all the child’s wants to determine and dictate their behavior because often there is an unhealthy clash between wants and needs.
+This applies across the board in all other areas.
+That is why allowing all the child’s wants to determine and dictate their behavior is dangerous because often there is an unhealthy clash between wants and needs.

 3. Lack of motivation

-When a child grows up with very few limits or boundaries, they can often feel unmotivated, as if they are drifting in a vast ocean of random opportunity.
+When a child grows up with very few limits or boundaries, they often feel unmotivated, as if they are drifting in a vast ocean of unexpected opportunity.

-However, if the parent sets some clear boundaries and expectations, it allows the child to have realistic goals within those parameters.
-Even if they seek to push the boundaries or choose to work outside of them, it will still provide a valuable reference point for the child.
+However, if the parent sets clear boundaries and expectations, the child can have realistic goals within those parameters.
+Even if they seek to push the boundaries or work outside of them, it will still provide a valuable reference point for the child.

 Children with permissive parents may sometimes feel that nobody cares enough to give them guidelines.